Accessibility links

 • Paste text from a third-party word processor (such as Microsoft Word).

-The CKEditor bar includes many useful tools for adding and formatting text.
+The text editor includes many useful options for formatting your text.
 For details, see the following article:

-Source Code View lets you add content using HTML code.
-To get started, hit the Source Code View button.
+You can switch to the HTML editor to add content using HTML code.
+To get started, hit the HTML editor button.

 For information about supported HTML tags, see the following article: